Coercions

 UnsafeFrom_ :: !(Coercion a b) -> SCon '[ LC b ] a

-Internally, coercions are specified using the Coercion
+Internally, coercions are specified using the Coercion datatype.
+This

 datatype states that each coercion is made up of a series of primitive